 Samoa only has one city – Apia, which is also the capital of Samoa

 The famous Scottish writer Robert Louis Stevenson brought his family to live on Upolu in 1890 and built a large home in the foothills above Apia, where he spent the last five years of his life.
 He was affectionately known as ‘Tusitala’, the storyteller, and he is buried on the crest of Mt Vaea.
 His home and tomb within the Robert Louis Stevenson Memorial Reserve can still be seen today.

 Samoa does not have domestic area codes (i.e. – 09 for Auckland, NZ or 310 for Los Angeles, CA).

 Samoa has had 7 flags since the history of its nation.
-The current Samoan flag (red field, blue rectangle top left with 5 white stars inside – Southern Cross constellation), was introduced in 1949 while under New Zealand.
-Samoa has kept the flag through its Independence in 1962 from New Zealand, and also through the Constitutional name change in 1997 from Western Samoa to Samoa
+The current Samoan flag (red field, blue rectangle top left with 5 white stars: the Southern Cross constellation), was introduced in 1949 while under New Zealand rule.
+Samoa kept the same flag design at the time of Samoa’s Independence in 1962, and also during the Constitutional name change in 1997 from Western Samoa to Samoa.